5 Signs You Need a Social Media Detox

 Checking social media may feel like downtime, but it’s rarely a stress reliever: You wonder if you’re posting enough (or too much!).
 You worry about how people will react to what you’ve posted.
 You get heated reading political rants.
 And you get FOMO from seeing what other people are up to.

-4. You’re playing the comparison game.
+4. You’re Playing the Comparison Game

 You may feel jealous or believe your life pales in comparison to all the jet-setting adventures, flawless selfies, seemingly impossible workouts, and relationship goals you’re bombarded with on a daily basis.

 “True intimacy and social support involves sharing not only the good moments, but also the times in life that distress or embarrass us — times when we are vulnerable and not at our best,” Hunt says.
 “Social media doesn’t encourage or reward that.”

 Sure, social media can keep you up at night worrying.
 (Why hasn’t your friend responded to the message they read 10 hours ago?)

-If you’re having trouble falling asleep at night, consider putting your phone down about 2 to 3 hours before bedtime — and make sure you’re getting plenty of natural light during the day, too.
+If you’re having trouble falling asleep at night, consider putting your phone down about two to three hours before bedtime — and make sure you’re getting plenty of natural light during the day, too.

-Should You Take a Social Media Break?
+Should You Do a Social Media Cleanse?

-If you constantly stress about whether you’re racking up enough likes, comments, and retweets — or if your first thought during a delicious meal or dream vacation is “I need to share this on social!” — it’s likely a good idea to take a social media breather.
+If you constantly stress about whether you’re racking up enough likes, comments, and retweets — or if your first thought during a delicious meal or dream vacation is “I need to share this on social!” — it’s probably a good idea to take a social media breather.

 That doesn’t necessarily mean you need to quit cold turkey.
 You can ease your way into it by turning off notifications for awhile, or limiting the hours you spend online.

 Hunt suggests mindful self-monitoring: Try an app like InMoment or SPACE to keep tabs on how much time you’re spending on social media networks.
 (Or, if you have an iPhone, use the Screen Time feature to get that info.)